Curtis

 Trudel—today published a paper in Science showing how their

 electrocatalysts perform as well as more expensive materials.
-They

-affordable enough for businesses and consumers.
+oxygen fuels—that is affordable enough for businesses and

 Their invention is making catalysts from a combination of metals